Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 Whenever a creature dies while at a font of power, they start to become one with its magical energy, eventually becoming absorbed.
 Each time the party benefits from a rest (including from Resolve) or fails a resurrection check, the dead creature gains one stack of **transcendence,** which represents the gradual absorption of their soul by the font.
 Whenever you gain a stack of transcendence that increases your transcendence to a level greater than or equal to 7 + your Focus, you must make a Focus (Fontcraft) skill check with a difficulty of 10 + your current transcendence.
 If you fail, you disappear as your spirit slips away forever.

 As a downtime activity, your allies can attempt to **Resurrect** you.
 In order to use the Resurrect downtime activity, they must be in the area with the highest danger level of the font that absorbed you.
 Additionally, they must have an adequate **vessel**, as described in the table below.
-They then must succeed on three separate skill checks, with a difficulty of 10 + your Transcendence.

-They may make as many of these skill checks in a single downtime activity as desired, but remember that the target gains transcendence after each failure.
-This skill check always uses Focus, but the skill used and which species you reincarnate as varies based on the vessel used, as shown in the table below.
-If multiple party members are performing this downtime activity, use the rules for [group skill checks](rules/skills/making-skill-checks?id=group-skill-checks) instead.
+They then must succeed on three separate skill checks, with a difficulty of 10 + your transcendence.
+These skill checks always use Focus, but the skill used (and the species you reincarnate as) varies based on the vessel used.

 **Resurrection Options**